Data types

 Data source manager

-panel to do so, but to select data that only occurs in the map extent.
+We are going to access some data now from the service we have loaded.
+We can use the Browser panel to do so, but to select data that only occurs in the map extent.
 In this instance, our Area of Interest - South East Queensland.

 - In the

-panel, select turn on the ‘seq_boundary’ layer - Right mouse click on the layer and select
+Layerspanel, select turn on the ‘seq_boundary’ layer - Right mouse click on the layer and select

-- Click on the `Open Data Source Manager’ button
+Zoom to layer - Click on the `Open Data Source Manager’ button

 - On the left hand side of the

-scroll down until you see the ArcGIS REST Server and click on it - On the right hand side, click the drop down and select ‘QLD’ (or whatever you named the Qld Spatial Government service)
+Data Source Managerscroll down until you see the ArcGIS REST Server and click on it - On the right hand side, click the drop down and select ‘QLD’ (or whatever you named the Qld Spatial Government service)

 - Click on

-- Click on Boundaries > AdminBoundariesFramework > Local Government area (you will need to scroll down quite a bit)
+Connect - Click on Boundaries > AdminBoundariesFramework > Local Government area (you will need to scroll down quite a bit)

 - Tick

-Only request features overlapping the current view extent
+Only request features overlapping the current view extent - Click on

 Add